gruvedrift/azure-functions/3-Event-Driven-Data-Processing/README.md

 The combination of idempotent operations and explicit deduplication checks ensures reliable and exactly-once semantics even when Azure Functions "at-least-once" delivery guarantee causes retries.

+## TODO: describe full flow with scripts running + screenshots from outputs
+## TODO: Add event-grid specific syllabus data that is relevant for the az204 exam.
+## TODO: let claude do review of the inner readme
+## TODO: Update the outer README with information just like the one that I already have on GITHUB